 The key difference between a stock market bubble and economic growth is the series of incentives driving prices.

 In the stock market, growth is marked by trading based on underlying business fundamentals.
 The price of a stock should approximately reflect the value of owning that particular company.
-Stock prices reflect not just a company’s net assets but also an investors best judgment about the company’s business plan, corporate leadership, position in the market and anticipated profits.
+Stock prices reflect not just a company’s net assets but also an investor’s best judgment about the company’s business plan, corporate leadership, position in the market and anticipated profits.

 When trading is driven by these fundamentals it will typically lead prices to rise in a stable pattern that we term “growth.”
 A growing market will not pop like a bubble because, ultimately, the assets have inherent value.
-During a selloff traders have as much incentive to hold on to their stocks as to unload them.
-This causes selling to hit a natural floor and disrupts the negative feedback loop that characterizes the second stage of a stock market bubble.
+During a selloff, traders have as much incentive to hold on to their stocks as to unload them.
+This causes swelling to hit a natural floor and disrupts the negative feedback loop that characterizes the second stage of a stock market bubble.
 Bubbles are not the same thing.

-Essence of a Bubble
+The Essence of a Bubble